-Thus, if you catch it early, you can stop yellowing leaves from proliferating throughout the plant!
+The yellowing leaf is one of the first signs of a stressed plant.
+Thus, if you catch it early, you can stop yellowing leaves from spreading throughout the plant!

-Table of Contents
+Table of Contents Show

 Nope, it is not normal for an evergreen houseplant like Schefflera to experience yellowing leaves.